Content creation: Issues

-Quality

 The rise of anonymous and user-generated content presents both opportunities and challenges to Web users.
 Blogging, self-publishing and other forms of content creation give more people access to larger audiences.
 However, this can also perpetuate rumors and lead to misinformation.
-It can make it more difficult to find quality content that meets users' information needs.
+It can make it more difficult for users to find content that meets their information needs.

+The feature of user-generated content and personalized recommendation algorithms of digital media also gives a rise to confirmation bias.
+Users may tend to seek out information that confirms their existing beliefs and ignore information that contradicts them.
+This can lead to one-sided, unbalanced content that does not present a complete picture of an issue.

+The quality of digital contents varies from traditional academic or published writing.
+Digital media writing is often more engaging and accessible to a broader audience than academic writing, which is usually intended for a specialized audience.
+Digital media writers often use a conversational tone, personal anecdotes, and multimedia elements like images and videos to enhance the reader's experience.
+For example, the veteran populist anti-EU campaigner Farage's tweets in 2017–2018 used a lot of colloquial expressions and catchphrases to resonate the "common sense" with audiences.

+At the same time, digital media is also necessary for professional (academic) communicators to reach an audience, as well as with connecting to scholars in their areas of expertise.

+The quality of digital contents is also influenced by capitalism and market-driven consumerism.
+Writers may have commercial interests that influence the content they produce.
+For example, a writer who is paid to promote a particular product or service may write articles that are biased in favor of that product or service, even if it is not the best option for the reader.

 Metadata

 Digital content is difficult to organize and categorize.
 Websites, forums, and publishers all have different standards for metadata, or information about the content, such as its author and date of creation.
-The perpetuation of different standards of metadata can create problems of access and discoverability.
+The perpetuation of different standards of metadata can create problems of accessibility and discoverability.

+Ethics

+Digital writing and content creation has evolved significantly.
+This has led to various ethical issues, including privacy, individual rights, and representation.
+A focus on cultural identity has helped increase accessibility, empowerment, and social justice in digital media, but might also prevent users from freely communicating and expressing.

 Intellectual property

 The ownership, origin, and right to share digital content can be difficult to establish.
-On one hand, user-generated content presents challenges to traditional content creators with regard to the expansion of unlicensed and unauthorized derivative works, piracy and plagiarism.
-On the other hand, the enforcement of copyright laws, such as the Digital Millennium Copyright Act in the U.S., also make it less likely that works will fall into the public domain.
+User-generated content presents challenges to traditional content creators (professional writers, artists, filmmakers, musicians, choreographers, etc.) with regard to the expansion of unlicensed and unauthorized derivative works, piracy and plagiarism.
+Also, the enforcement of copyright laws, such as the Digital Millennium Copyright Act in the U.S., makes it less likely that works will fall into the public domain.